 Using User Flows will help you understand how people navigate through your website and gives you information on how to improve your navigation.
 It’ll give you insights into how effective your sources and pages are.
 It’ll show you where people drop-off.
 And by specifying the Users Flow further, you can see if some sources or campaigns are more effective than others.
 Of course, place the information in your own context.
 Check what the goal is of the source of campaign or what you’d like to investigate before you draw conclusions.

-Read more: Tracking your SEO with Google Analytics »
+Read more: Assisted conversation in Google Analytics »